Skip to the content.

 import { getToken } from 'token-helper'

-// easy to read? it's hard to understand they return headers.
+// easy to read?
+It is hard to tell that these functions return headers.

 const useToken = async () => ({ 'Authorization': `Token ${await getToken()}` })